Chetan77verma/redwood-docker-compose/README.md

 ## Set up Web Side

-Create a home page called `HomePage.js` and generate a cell called `BlogPostsCell` to perform our data fetching.
+Create a home page and generate a cell called `BlogPostsCell` to perform our data fetching.

 ```bash
 yarn rw g page home /